Los Angeles Failure to Register as a Sex Offender Attorney

 If you were convicted of a misdemeanor sex crime, you’ll be charged with a misdemeanor for failing to register with the state.

-As a misdemeanor, the penalties for failure to register as a sex offender can include:
+The penalties for a misdemeanor conviction for failure to register as a sex offender can include:

 • 12 months in a Los Angeles County jail